Natural Remedies in Ancient Times

 - Tumeric: anti-inflammatory properties can ease the pain and swelling caused by Arthritis.

-- Cinnamon: the spice’s extract can reduce blood sugar, which can help those with diabetes.
+- Cinnamon: the spice’s extract can reduce blood sugar, and in-turn allows your body to regulate your insulin more naturally.
 (Just be sure to say no to that ridiculous cinnamon challenge, which is dangerous.)

 - Ginger: eases stomach ache by battling free radicals (the time-honoured use of ginger ale for an upset tummy)